Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 4. Check the contrast in the shadows and highlights.
 This photo was still too flat.
 I really wanted to make the layering of the hills stand out.
 My Travel custom setting has a Highlight Tone of -1 and a Shadow Tone of +1.
 I wanted to increase contrast in both of these zones, so I went to the Q menu and set both to +2.
 Now I had the contrast that really gave depth to the photo.

 What I now saw in the EVF made me happy, what I wanted my photo to look like.
 Going through the above steps really only took me a couple of seconds.
+This process is all covered in detail in the Perfect Fujifilm In-Camera JPEGs course.

 Could I just have taken the photo as-is and messed around with it later?
 Absolutely (and in full disclosure, I used the Q playback menu to be able to illustrate this post, despite going through the above steps in the moment).